CircuitVerse/CircuitVerseDocs/docs/collaborator.md

 Contributing Authors: [@amansingla97](https://github.com/amansingla97/)

+Collaboration in the CircuitVerse is when two or more people work together by contributing to the same project.
-The user can add CircuitVerse members by adding their email-ids separated by comma.
+The user can collaborate with CircuitVerse members by adding their email-ids separated by comma or space.
 Collaborates can access as well as update the project.

 ** Note: Collaboration is not synced between the changes made by collaborators.
 Every save overwrites and updates the project.**